 In 2007, she completed her Master of Education degree at the University of Alberta with a focus in literacy.
 During the last few years, her passions for teaching and writing have collided.
 Her first book, How Do I Get Them to Write?, was published in May of 2017 by Pembroke Publishers in Canada and Stenhouse Publishers in the United States.
 Her second book, Freewriting with Purpose, was published in January of 2019.
 Both books are available on the Pembroke or Stenhouse websites.
 Karen also writes a weekly reflection for educators which can be found on her blog.

-Karen presents professional development to school staffs and offers writing residencies for students.
+Karen is available to present professional development to school staffs and writing residencies for students.
 She is booking now for the 2021-2022 school year!

-She continues to write and is currently working on a book for parents and a novel for middle-grade readers.
+She continues to write and is currently working on a book for parents, several picture books, a picture book biography, and a novel for middle-grade readers.